Python-Test-Engineer/earl2025/README.md

 ## AI Agents in the Data Pipeline

 Code examples will be able to use either Groq or OpenAI except a few which are for demo purposes only.

 You will need an LLM API key.

 Groq offers a free tier and uses the same API signature as OpenAI.

-A few demos will use Anthropic's Claude API.
-You won't need an API key for Claude for the workshop but you will need to run it on your own machine.
-At this current time Claude is not available as a free tier but you will not have to pay money upfront of say $5 as with OpenAI.

 Free Tier with Groq: https://console.groq.com/login